 - Pte Ltd with SUTE: 75% exemption on first S$100,000 means only S$25,000 taxable at 17% = S$4,250 tax

-That is a saving of over S$10,000 in the first year alone.
+That is a saving of over S$10,000 in the first year alone for founders with significant other personal income.

 For a full breakdown of tax benefits available to new companies, see our Singapore tax benefits and incentives guide.